about

 360º music

 It’s a matter of point of view.
-Each instrument selects music in a unique way: when I experience it, as a multi-instrumentalist, I begin to see 360 degrees.
+Each instrument selects music in a unique way: when you experience it, you begin to see 360 degrees.

 Knowing the same piece from multiple points of view and understanding the perspective of each individual musician has helped me not only to have more empathy as a conductor, but also to grow as a composer, finding inspiration even from a few notes on instruments that I play poorly.

-It’s very liberating, for example, to improvise on sax or violin without always knowing what note I’m playing.
-And also very creative: I follow the sound.
+It’s very liberating, for example, to improvise on sax or violin without always knowing what note it is.
+Just following the sound.

 each work of art is a